-- Hold the key in the door lock of the driver's door in the locking position until the sliding/tilting sunroof is closed.
+- Hold the key in the door lock of the driver's door in the locking position until the sliding/tilting sunroof is closed. - Release the key to interrupt this function.

-The sliding/tilting sunroof rotary button remains in the last position selected if the roof is closed using convenience closing from outside the vehicle and
+The sliding/tilting sunroof rotary button remains in the last position selected if the roof is closed using convenience closing from outside the vehicle and will have to be re-positioned the next time you drive.